cirosantilli/git-tutorial/index.md

 `squash` can be used if you want to remove all trace of a commit.

-`squash` is useful when you are developping a feature locally and you want to save progress at several points in case you want to go back.
+`squash` is useful when you are developing a feature locally and you want to save progress at several points in case you want to go back.

 When you are done, you can expose a single commit for the feature, which will be much more concise and useful to others (or at least people will konw that you can use `squash`).